m31r2701/reversing-unofficial-APIs/README.md

 # Awesome unofficial API reversing
 Resources for reverse engineering web and native apps (especially mobile) for the specific purpose of discovering and using “unofficial APIs” (aka "undocumented APIs") for OSINT / SOCMINT and other purposes.

-Before considering unofficial APIs, it is often worth checking whether or not the target platform publishes an official public / open / free API that will get you what you need.
+Before considering unofficial APIs, it is often worth checking whether or not the target platform publishes an official public and/or free API that will get you what you need.
+There are some great repos on Github listing public and free APIs.

+Additionally, it may not be necessary to reverse an undocumented API yourself if someone has already published a comprehensive unofficial client.
+Many instances of these may also be found on Github.

 ## Pre-requisite knowledge
 ### Concepts